stevearc/overseer.nvim/doc/reference.md

   dap = true,
   -- Configure the task list
   task_list = {
-    -- Default detail level for tasks.
-Can be 1-3. default_detail = 1,
     -- Width dimensions can be integers or a float between 0 and 1 (e.g. 0.4 for 40%)
     -- min_width and max_width can be a single value or a list of mixed integer/float types.
     -- max_width = {100, 0.2} means "the lesser of 100 columns or 20% of total"